rsvim/rfc/2-EventLoop/3-MeetJsRuntime.md

 Since the config file is loading in sequential order, it increases the startup time as user installs more and more configs/plugins.
 The famous [lazy.nvim](https://github.com/folke/lazy.nvim) (Neovim's plugin manager) uses `VeryLazy` event to lazy load configs, and compile lua files into byte code to boost the start up time.
 For RSVIM, we may take a look at some solutions such as V8's snapshot, and js bundles.

-## Dependency
+## Implementation

-Most famous js runtimes such as _Node.js_, _Deno_ and [_LLRT_](https://github.com/awslabs/llrt) are for general purpose, running web frameworks or applications on server side.
+Most famous js runtimes such as _Node.js_, _Deno_ and [_LLRT_](https://github.com/awslabs/llrt) are for general purpose, running web applications on server side.
 The long history of javascript brings a lot of web APIs and specifications, which is quite a burden if we want to keep compatible with.

-We could choose to directly rely on [`deno_core`](https://github.com/denoland/deno_core), which is great, it has:

-1. Maybe the best js runtime framework written in rust.
-2. Many built-in types implementations (i.e. the `JSON`, `decodeURI`, `Proxy`, `queueMicrotask` etc).
-3. It can resolves modules that marked in CDN, http(s), [deno.land](https://deno.land/std@0.224.0) and registries: [jsr](https://jsr.io/)/[npm](https://www.npmjs.com/) by detecting if exist, downloading and transpiling them on the fly.

-But we also have reasons to not use it:
+There are several options when we want to implement the js runtime for our editor:

+1. Directly rely on [`deno_core`](https://github.com/denoland/deno_core).
+It should be the best js runtime framework written in rust (for now), it has many built-in web APIs implementations (`JSON`, `decodeURI`, `Proxy`, `queueMicrotask`, etc), it can resolve remote modules from registries such as npm, jrs and CDN/http(s), download and transpile them on the fly.
+2. Use some other tiny js engines such as [rquickjs](https://github.com/DelSkayn/rquickjs), which could be easier to implement.
+3. Use [rusty_v8](https://github.com/denoland/rusty_v8) library, and manually write everything else to fill the gap between js engine and js runtime.

+### `deno_core`

+Even `deno_core` looks so great, we don't choose it for several reasons:

-1. `deno_core` is designed for a general purpose js runtime running web frameworks and applications on server side, there is the `Deno` global object and many other web APIs to be built inside, but we may don't want them.
+1. `deno_core` is designed for a general purpose js runtime running web applications on server side, there is the `Deno` global object and many other web APIs to be built inside, but we may don't want them.
 For example the `console.log` API, when we implement it for RSVIM, it should never just print messages to `stdout`, instead, it should print messages in the command line inside the editor.
-2. We don't want to implicitly download the plugins when starting the editor, simply resolve the plugins path on local file system should be good for RSVIM.
+2. We may don't want to implicitly download the plugins when starting the editor, simply resolve the plugins path on local file system should be good for an editor.
+Note: This possibility simply looks too powerful for an editor, we may leave it for future discuss.
-3. We are not 100% sure about the `deno_core` behavior, unless we have detailed understanding for every line of code in its entire codebase.
+3. We are not 100% sure about the `deno_core` codebase, unless we have detailed understanding for every line in its entire codebase, we cannot easily use it.
+Because js runtime framework is not like a json or random library, the API is quite clear and we just choose a popular one.
+We will have to understand the behavior overall and carefully work with it.

-As a TUI editor, most APIs we want to provide is focused on file system, IO, network, and IPC on local operating system, not for web applications.
-Manually implementing every API is more fit into the editor, and more controllable.
+### Tiny Js Engines

+The performance of QuickJs is worse than LuaJIT, which is not meet our requirements.
+The goal of the script runtime should be, roughly speaking, keep even with LuaJIT.

+### V8

+So finally the only option is use V8, and manually fill all the gaps, which is way more controllable.